IronHack-MERN/project-iron-jobs/README.md

 - See all offers near my location

 Company entity:
-- Create a new company entity, who could only create an offer and manage a selection process for the position created
+- Create a new company entity, who could only create an offer and manage a selection process for the position created.

 Add statistics:
 - Total registered by offer